 Read these instructions at least a week before you come for your procedure.

-- Do not take Aspirin, Advil, Aleve, Ecotrin, Bufferin, Nuprin, Excedrin and/or Ibuprofen for seven days before your biopsy.
-Ask your doctor if Tylenol (acetaminophen), Celebrex, or Mobic are okay to take.
+- Do not take Aspirin, Advil, Ecotrin, Bufferin, Nuprin, Excedrin, Aleve and/or Ibuprofen for 7 days before your exam.
+Tylenol (acetaminophen), Celebrex, and Mobic are fine to take.

-- If you use Coumadin (Warfarin) or Plavix, contact your doctor about stopping it for 5-7 days.
+- If you use blood thinners Coumadin (Warfarin) or Plavix, contact your doctor about stopping it for 5-7 days.

-- If you are a diabetic, contact your doctor about adjusting the dose of insulin or blood sugar pills the day of the biopsy.
+- If you are a diabetic, contact your doctor about adjusting the dose of insulin or blood sugar pills the day of the exam.

 - Do not have any solid foods or milk products after midnight.

-- You may have clear liquids until 4 hours before your exam, then nothing at all until after your biopsy.
-Clear liquids include water, soda, broth, bouillon, coffee, tea, Kool-Aid, clear juices, Gatorade, Jello, and popsicles.
+- You may have clear liquids until 4 hours before your exam, then nothing at all until after your exam.
+Clear liquids (not colored red or purple) include water, soda, broth, bouillon, coffee, tea, Kool-Aid, clear juices, Gatorade, Jello, and popsicles.

 - Bring a list of current medications and medication allergies with you.

-Arrive at the hospital one hour before your appointment to allow for parking and registration at radiology department.
+- Arrive at the hospital one hour before your appointment to allow for parking and registration in our department.

-- When you arrive at the hospital, walk through the main entrance and ask the hospital receptionist to direct you to the Radiology Department.
+- When you arrive at the hospital outpatient registration and ask the receptionist to direct you to the Digestive Health Center.

 - Enter our waiting room and check-in at the reception desk.